DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLogger/Basics/index.rst

 Thus, a log record created will be sent to 4 different outputs.
 We can find a *cfg* file example containing different options in the `cfg file example`_ part.

-We can also notice that, in the future, we expect to have plugable *Backend* objects in order to allow anyone to define new types of *Backend* objects.
+We can also notice that *Backend* objects are plugins, so anyone can define custom *Backend* objects.
+We can retrieve all information about this feature in the :ref:`gLogger_gLoggerDevelopment` part.

 Configure the *Backend* objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~